Walt Disney World has officially re-opened and is getting back to business!

 The water taxis travel between the Magic Kingdom and the resorts in the area including Disney’s Grand Floridian Resort & Spa, Disney’s Polynesian Village Resort, Disney’s Contemporary Resort, Disney’s Wilderness Lodge, and Disney’s Fort Wilderness Resort.
 These boats usually run every 30 minutes from each destination.

-ONLY the water taxis servicing the Wilderness Lodge and Fort Wilderness are running in a limited capacity with access to the Magic Kingdom currently.
-(Guests staying at the other resorts have the option to take the monorail or bus.)
+These water taxis are running in a limited capacity with access to the Magic Kingdom currently.
 Note that the water taxis are much smaller than the ferry boat.
 With limited capacity, you might experience longer lines for the boat.
-You still have the option to take a bus from either Wilderness Lodge or Fort Wilderness if the lines get too long.
+You still have the option to take a bus or monorail if the lines get too long.

 Parking and Parking Trams